Start learning with our library of video tutorials taught by experts. Get started

 This course was updated on 07/06/2012.

-The MAMP user interface offers a number of options for managing your Apache, MySQL, and PHP installation.
-All of the options are available under Preferences.
-Here are some valuable tasks you can accomplish.
-By default the MAMP servers, Apache and MySQL, start when you start the MAMP application and shutdown when you quit MAMP.
+The MAMP control panel offers a number of options for managing your Apache, MySQL, and PHP installation.
+All of the options are available under preferences.
+Here are some tasks you can accomplish.
+By default, the MAMP servers, Apache and MySQL, start up when you start the MAMP application, and shut down when you quit.
 You can tell the servers to stay alive and keep on responding to requests even if you've closed the MAMP application, by deselecting the option stop servers when quitting MAMP.

 Find answers to the most frequently asked questions about Installing Apache, MySQL, and PHP.

 Here are the FAQs that matched your search "":

 Sorry, there are no matches for your search ""—to search again, type in another word or phrase and click search.